 Value Meaning What does this look like in school?
 Proud You are willing to celebrate your achievements and those of people around you.
-We are always ready to focus on the positives.
-Prepared You are ready and able to deal with the next stage in life.
-You are prepared for school with full uniform, equipment and home learning complete.
+We are always ready to focus on the Prepared You are ready and able to deal with the next stage in life.
+You are prepared for school with full uniform, equipment and home learning complete. positives.
 We are on time and ready to learn at the beginning of the lesson.
-Persevering rsevering You won't give up and will always 'have a go.'
+Persevering You won't give up and will always 'have a go.'
 You will focus and try your best in every lesson, working to the best of your ability.
-We will challenge ourselves to highest level.
-You know the difference between right and wrong.
+We will challenge ourselves to think at the highest level.
+Principled You know the difference between right and wrong.
 You have a strong sense of justice.
-You behave We respect others' right to learn.
+You behave positively and respectfully in school and the local community.
+We respect others' right to learn.
 We are polite and considerate.
 Participate You are actively engaged with wider opportunities and understand how you can be successful in the next stage of life.
-I will engage in extracurricular, community service & trips and take on leadership roles & responsibilities
+I will engage in extracurricular,community service & trips and take on leadership roles & responsibilities